Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

-The inferred values for $K_{0}(t)$ and their evolution are related to the level of magnetic turbulence in the heliospheric plasma.
-From Eq.\,\ref{Eq::KvsR}, the \GCR diffusion coefficients are linked to the HMF intensity and its temporal evolution which, however, from Fig.\,\ref{Fig::SolarParameters}, appears to be quite shallow in the epoch considered.
-As recently suggested by \citet{Wang2019}, the relation between the diffusion coefficient and the magnitude of the local HMF can be described by a power-law, but the two quantities obey to different relationships for ascending and descending phases of the Solar Cycle.
-Physical explanation for these behaviors may involve temporal variation in the spectrum of heliospheric turbulence during the solar cycle \citep{Vaisanen2019}, that we discuss in the following.
+The inferred $K_{0}$-values and their temporal evolution are related to the level of magnetic turbulence in the heliospheric plasma.
+As clear from the figure, the diffusion is faster when the Sun is quiet with low turbulence levels and vice-versa.
+From Eq.(\ref{Eq::KvsR}), the \GCR diffusion coefficients are linked to the HMF intensity and its temporal evolution which, however, from Fig.\,\ref{Fig::SolarParameters}, appears to be quite shallow in the epoch considered.
+As recently suggested in \citem{Wang2019}, the relation between the diffusion coefficient and the magnitude of the local HMF can be described by a power-law, but the two quantities obey to different relationships for ascending and descending phases of the Solar Cycle.
+Physical explanation for these behaviors may involve temporal variations in the spectrum of heliospheric turbulence during the solar cycle \citep{Vaisanen2019,Zhao2018}, that we discuss in the following.
 Investigations on the correlations between solar and diffusion parameters are made in Sect.\,\ref{Sec::CrossCorrelations}.